ibuhnila/ibuhnila.github.io/_pages/conf.md

 - Buhnila Ioana.
 (2025).
 Small Language Models as AI Assistants in Cancer Research.
 Invited talk at the _School of Computing and Communications, Lancaster University_, March 2025, Lancaster, United Kingdom.
 - Buhnila Ioana.
 (2025).
 Small Language Models and their Performance in the Medical Field.
 Invited talk at the _Interdisciplinary Centre for Security, Reliability and Trust (SnT) lab seminar, University of Luxembourg_, March 2025, Luxembourg.

-## Conference Presentations with Paper Proceedings
+## Conference & Workshop Presentations with Paper Proceedings
 **2025**
 - Buhnila, Ioana.
 (2025).
 LLM-as-a-Judge Evaluation for Medical Knowledge: A Case Study on Romanian Paraphrase Generation.
 3rd Conference on Recent Advances in Digital Humanities - RADH 2025, November 2025, Craiova, Romania. ⟨hal-05394523⟩
 - Buhnila, Ioana (2025).
 Semantic and Pragmatic Annotation of Paraphrases in the Era of Large Language Models. _The 50th Anniversary International Conference of the Linguistic Society of Korea_, "The Growth, Challenges, and Future of Modern Linguistics in Korea", October 2025, Seoul, South Korea. ⟨hal-05348063⟩